rhvsingh/Hacktoberfest_2021/README.md

 <strong> ⭐️ Contributors ⭐️ </strong>

-NOTE: Only valid PRs will be merged.
+NOTE: Only valid and limitd PRs will be merged.